New Financial Reporting Requirements for Governments Proposed in U.S. Senate: A Costly and Burdensome Unfunded Mandate

 State and local governments do not oppose transparency and accessibility of information.

-Our concerns about this legislation are not about transparency, they are:
+Our concerns about this law are not about transparency, they are:

-• This bill seeks to establish the standards within an unreasonable timeframe.
+- This law seeks to establish the standards within an unreasonable timeframe.
 It is already troubling that there is no requirement to solicit input from issuers as drafted.
 But as called for in FDTA, two years is not enough time to solicit input and then determine new metrics for issuers.
 GASB often takes 5-10 years to go from workplan to implementation when developing statements.

 Additional Resources